 Recipe Notes

-For extra sour flavor, keep your fermentation process for up to 4 weeks and then store in the fridge.
-Taste test some.
+- For extra sour flavor, keep your fermentation process for up to a few more days and then store it in the fridge.

 Leave a Reply